davidcroll/nextclade/docs/Nextclade_FAQ.md

 * the kind of separator - comma, semicolon, tab...
 * and how strings (character values) are indicated.
 Usually, strings are delimited with "..." (double quotes.

+Nextclade's CSV files are semicolon-separated.
+Selecting `,` as the separator will break certain fields, for example the the nucleotide substitutions.

 ### Data fields

 The output file contains the following columns: